Operation: Vohwinkel, Germany

 Worked with his father and brothers (David John and Arthur Kench) on their farm in Auburn, Southern Australia.
 One of his hobbies was Aussie rules football.

 Flt Sgt.
 Celt Williams.
-Rheinberg War Cemetery.
-Grave 11.D.18.
-Inscription: "DY ABERTH DRUDFAWR A FAWRY GWN A'TH GOFFADWRIAETH HARDD ANWYLWN".
+Reichswald Forest War Cemetery 1.E.1.
+Grave inscription: "DY ABERTH DRUDFAWR A FAWRY GWN A'TH GOFFADWRIAETH HARDD ANWYLWN".
 Son of Griff and Betty Williams, of Ponthenry, Carmarthenshire, Wales.

 Sgt.
 Dennis Walter Maycock.
-Reichswald Forest War Cemetery.
-Grave 1.E.5.
+Reichswald Forest War Cemetery 1.E.5.
 Born 3rd Qtr of 1924 in Reading, Berkshire.
 Son of Walter Arthur Maurice and Florence May (née Jones) Maycock of Reading, Berkshire, England.

 Researched by Aircrew Remembered, researcher and specialist genealogist Linda Ibrom for relatives of this crew.
 Special thanks to Andrew Scialpi-Sullivan, grandson, for the uniformed photo of Sergeant Victor Phillips.
-Thanks also to Oliver Clutton-Brock for the information on Sergeant Barton from - ‘Footprints on the Sands of Time’.
 Also to Christine Baxter (née Kench) niece of the pilot.
 Reviewed and updated by Ralph Snape and Traugott Vitz for Aircrew Remembered.
 With thanks to Traugott Vitz for his work on the ‘VitzArchive’.